-Seven years ago, one Fortune 10 employer enlisted Kelly to help implement a second chance program at one of their large manufacturing facilities.
+Seven years ago, Toyota enlisted Kelly to help implement a second chance program at its manufacturing facility in Georgetown, Kentucky.
 The manufacturer had been experiencing significant talent shortages which increased costs and threatened production.

 Since the implementation of their second chances program, the company has:

 - Today, turnover sits at an all-time average monthly low of 3%

 Can you imagine delivering results like that at your company?
 Better yet, not one second chance worker placed at Toyota’s Georgetown, Kentucky plant has been terminated for behavior that correlated to their criminal history.

 Hiring second chance workers creates a double bottom line that’s good for talent and employers.
 The program is also good for helping organizations strive toward their diversity, equity and inclusion goals.

 Kelly believes everyone should have the opportunity to improve their lives through meaningful work opportunities.
 That’s what Equity@Work and Kelly 33 are all about.

 More than three in four Americans said they are more likely to support businesses committed to breaking down discriminatory barriers that prevent Americans from finding employment.

 More than 8 in 10 Americans say companies should do more to remove discriminatory hiring policies or practices that keep people from being hired or promoted.

 Kelly 33 is helping companies right now meet demand and build quality teams by changing the way they hire, advance, and help people thrive.
 Doing good is good for business.
 What’s holding you back?